 For Health Care Providers: Post-COVID Conditions

 Post-COVID conditions are not well understood, and their true frequency and severity remain unknown.
-Guidance will likely change over time.
+Guidance will continue to change over time.
 We will update this page as more information and resources become available.

 Clinical case definitions

-The Centers for Disease Control and Prevention (CDC) describe post-COVID conditions as “a wide range of new, returning, or ongoing health problems people can experience four or more weeks after first being infected with the virus that causes COVID-19.”
+The Centers for Disease Control and Prevention (CDC) describe post-COVID conditions as “an umbrella term for the wide range of health consequences that can be present four or more weeks after infection with SARS-CoV-2, the virus that causes COVID-19.”
 However, there is not yet widespread consensus around standard clinical case definitions for most post-COVID conditions.
 This is in part because studies of post-COVID conditions and “long COVID” have varied widely by symptoms investigated, temporal criteria, study settings (inpatient vs. outpatient), and data sources (self-reporting versus electronic health records).

-The World Health Organization (WHO) has published an early version for consideration: WHO: A Clinical Case Definition of Post COVID-19 Condition by a Delphi Consensus, 6 October 2021, which varies somewhat from the CDC description.
+The World Health Organization (WHO) has also published a version for consideration: WHO: A Clinical Case Definition of Post COVID-19 Condition by a Delphi Consensus, 6 October 2021, which varies somewhat from the CDC description.

 We may include standard definitions here as they become available.